parElement

 numbering

 How to number each line.
-Accepts a numbering pattern or function.
+Accepts a numbering pattern or function taking a single number.

 View example